top of page

 Looking down Bathhouse Row photo personal collection

-Begin with a self-guided tour of the Fordyce Bathhouse, the former -bathhouse -turned -visitors -center, to learn the history of thermal water baths.
-The restored rooms provide a feel of what it was like during its popularity.
+Begin with a self-guided tour of the Fordyce Bathhouse, the former bathhouse that has been transformed into a visitor center, to learn about the history of thermal water baths.
+The restored rooms evoke the feel of what it was like during its heyday.
 From there, meander down Bathhouse Row National Historic Landmark District to check out eight remaining restored bathhouses.

-Hot Springs National Park offers 26 miles of trails and scenic mountain driving routes for outdoor enthusiasts.
-Don't overlook the Hot Springs Mountain Tower, which offers panoramic views over 1,200 feet above sea level.
+Within the Hot Springs National Park, there are places where you can dip your fingers in the thermal water.
+The park also offers 26 miles of trails and scenic mountain driving routes for those wanting to spend time outdoors.
+Don't overlook the Hot Springs Mountain Tower, with its panoramic views over 1,200 feet above sea level.

 Bridge of the Full Moon in the Garden of Pine Wind at Garvan Woodland Gardens, photo personal collection